flores/yet-another-nutrient-calculator/views/contribute_translation.md

 ## Goals

-The goal here is simply to build the best nutrient calculator for our hobby, ever.
-Unlike other projects, these calculators are open source and will be around long after I or any individual site or hobbyist is gone from the hobby.
-While these projects will always be free on [petalphile.com](http://petalphile.com), they have already been used in such applications as [Mistergreen's Fertilizer Calculator](http://itunes.apple.com/app/mistergreens-aquarium-fertilizer/id446259633) and [patw's Excel spreadsheet](http://www.aquaticplantenthusiasts.com/diy-projects/4322-stock-solution-spreadsheet-stocksolpro.html).
-This calculator, with your help, will always be updated and improved upon over the years, forever.
+The goal here is to ambitiously build the best nutrient calculators for our hobby, ever.
+Unlike other projects, these calculators are open source and will be improved long after any individual or site is gone from the hobby.
+This calculator, with your help, will always be updated and improved upon over the years.

 ## Thanks!